Elvis Martínez (singer)

 Elvis Martínez a.k.a.
 El Camarón (born January 5, 1976) is a Dominican singer, songwriter, and guitarist.
-He is a well known Bachata artist from the Dominican Republic.
-He is known for hits such as "Maestra", "La Luz De Mis Ojos", "Asi Te Amo", "Yo Te Voy Amar", "Laudano", "Directo al Corazon", "El Profesor","Aventura", among others.
+He is a well known bachata artist known for hits such as "Maestra", "La Luz De Mis Ojos", "Asi Te Amo", "Yo Te Voy Amar", "Laudano", "Directo al Corazon", "El Profesor", "Aventura", among others.

 Early life

 Martínez was born in 1976 in San Francisco de Macorís, Dominican Republic.
 Martínez grew up in a poor family with his twelve brothers.
 As a child he worked as a shoe shiner, then as a bakery assistant.
 These were just some of the jobs he had to perform to help at home.
 This prevented him from finishing school.
 He moved to New York sometime in the early 90s.
 There he met Lenny Santos, one of the members of the soon to be group Aventura, one of the biggest Bachata acts ever.
 Santos taught Martínez how to play the guitar.